R4zzM/blockis/README.md

 A Tetris-like game, built using HTML5 and JS.

 <b>Instructions</b><br>
-To tryout the game just point your browser to r4zzm.github.com/blockis Press any button to start the game once the page has loaded.
-To play again after a failure just refresh the page.
+To tryout the game just point your browser to: <url>r4zzm.github.com/blockis</url><br/>
+Press any button to start the game once the page has loaded.
+To play again after gameover just refresh the page.

 The vim-naviagation inspired controlscheme is the following:<br/>
 h - move block left<br/>